 BAMUM Brass Ancestor with Hospitality-Insignia (Madiembi — Nji Kouoton Notable, Geometric-Beard Portrait)

 A highly expressive, lost-wax cast copper-alloy figure of a standing notable.
-He holds a drinking horn in his right hand and a calabash in his left, and is uniquely distinguished by a geometric, almost European-style beard and an elaborate crown-like cap.
+He holds a drinking horn in his right hand and a calabash in his left, and is distinguished by a geometric, almost European-style beard and an elaborate crown-like cap.

 1. Aesthetic Style and Idiosyncratic Portraiture